Around the world (card game)

 Around the world is a card-based drinking game, similar to president, but more complex and at the same time quicker.
 The game requires one standard (52-card) deck of playing cards.
 More decks can be added to accommodate additional players and increase difficulty.

-The game is also known as Irish poker, Chico high low, monkey balls, Chef’s deal, foam game, North Carolina, Up and down the river, cannon ball, Charleston special, buja, Death Valley and unlucky 'sevens' seven.
+The game is also known as Irish poker, ride the bus, Chico high low, monkey balls, Chef's deal, foam game, North Carolina, Up and down the river, cannonball, Charleston special, buja, Death Valley and unlucky 'sevens' seven.

 Rules

 The game is divided into two rounds.
 The first is a guessing or probabilistic round where players must make predictions about the card to be drawn, while the second is completely based on chance.

 Round One

 In the first phase of the game, each player must make a prediction about the card to be drawn on their turn.

 The dealer deals each player 4 cards face up but before dealing each card, the dealer asks the player a question about the card.
 If the player guesses correctly, they may "give" a drink (i.e. select a rival player who must drink).
 If their guess is incorrect they must instead "take" a drink.
 The players keep the cards that are dealt to them as they are required for the later queries and are the basis of the second round; The questions are: